kevhiga/kevhiga/README.md

 My name is Kevin Higashihara.

-I'm an aspiring data analyst.
+I'm an aspiring data analyst with experiences in data wrangling, data analysis, and data visualization.

-Learning Python (i.e. pandas, numpy, seaborn, matplotlib, scikit, beautifulsoup), MySQL, and Tableau.
+I use SQL, Python, and Tableau for my data projects.

 Reach me at higashihara.kevin@gmail.com.